 RESIDENT ROTATION IN EMERGENCY MEDICAL SERVICES

-The resident rotation provides the emergency medicine resident with a graduated, longitudinal exposure to out of hospital operations.
-The bulk of the rotation takes place aboard first line, advanced life support transport units with the Baltimore City Fire Department.
-Residents ride along with first responding "medic" crews and EMS district officers.
+The resident rotation provides the emergency medicine resident with a longitudinal exposure to out of hospital operations.
+The bulk of the rotation takes place aboard first line, advanced life support transport units with the Baltimore City Fire Department however there are also opportunities to ride with Baltimore County Fire Department, Ann Arundel County Fire Department and Maryland ExpressCare Critical Care Transport Program.
+Residents ride along with first responding "medic" crews and EMS district officers/Supervisors.

 -Book chapters: Disaster Management and Mass Gathering Medical Care

 Residents eager for a more immersive experience in emergency medical services can partner with local medical directors.
-The PGY-3 EMS experience is an optional, mentored elective that exposes resident physicians to the challenges of operational medical direction.
+This mentored elective exposes resident physicians to the challenges of operational medical direction.
 Additional experience in on-scene supervision, quality assurance, program management, and EMS education is offered.
 The rotation is tailored to the indivdual resident's interest.
 Examples of senior EMS electives include:

 1) Operational EMS program management